andresfgonzalezr/SalaryPredictionModelTraining/README.md

 1. Setup Environment: Ensure Python and the required dependencies from requirements.txt are installed, for install the dependencies use "pip install -r requirements.txt".
 2. Run main.py: Execute main.py to initiate the project, use "uvicorn main:app --reload" to initiate the project.
 3. Enter the localHost to begin working with the database and the functions of the CRUD, use the URL: "http://127.0.0.1:8000/docs" or access the endpoints.
-4. The FastAPI interface will request information about the database in order to carry out any of the requests.
+4. The FastAPI interface will request information about the information from the database in order to predict the salary.
-5. To use the GPT function, input the desired prompt.
-It's best to specify the database request type in the prompt.
-For reading and updating, include relevant information (e.g., age, location, salary).
-For reading and deleting, provide the row ID and specify the action (create, read, update, or delete).